 The Rolling Stones “Satisfaction” guitar iff is one of the most famous riffs in Rock and Roll history and guitarist Keith Richards had the idea while sleeping.

 Keith Richards revealed in the autobiography “Life“, that he wrote “Satisfaction” while sleeping:

 “I was between girlfriends at the time, in my flat in Carlton Hill, St. John’s Wood.
 Hence maybe the mood of the song.
 I wrote ‘Satisfaction’ in my sleep.
 I had no idea I’d written it, it’s only thank God for the little Philips cassette player.
 The miracle being that I looked at the cassette player that morning and I knew I’d put a brand-new tape in the previous night, and I saw it was the end.”

-However, Richards described in the book how the parts of the song came together with Jagger’s help: “Mick wrote the lyrics in a pool in Clearwater, Florida, four days before we went into the studio to record it,” said the guitarist.
+In his book, Keith Richards said that: “Mick wrote the lyrics in a pool in Clearwater, Florida, four days before we went into the studio to record it,” said the guitarist.
 “I wrote the melody, he wrote the lyrics.
 But the musical riff came mainly from me.
 I am the master of the riff.”

 In a 2016 interview with CBS Sunday Morning, the musician talked about the song, saying:

 “It gets more intersting, actually, i mean.
 The weird thing is that everytime i play “Satisfaction” i’m finding like new ways.
 Just little thing there, and another little thing there.
 I mean, i wish we had put that in the record, you know.
 But the fact is, the way things go, you wrote songs and five days later you recorded it.
 You barely know the thing.
 And then you take it on the road for 50 years”.